 Concerning the political division in Cameroon, there are several theses.
-Prof Nkwi would insist that the one Cameroon under the Germans suddenly became divided by the system in 1972 has given rise to historical revisionism, and the result has been the lack of objectivity in presenting, analyzing and comprehending topical issues in Cameroon historiography during the life-span of the federal system."
+Prof Nkwi would insist that the one Cameroon under the Germans suddenly became divided by the British and the French.
+Victor Ngoh insists instead that "The elimination of the federal system in 1972 has given rise to historical revisionism, and the result has been the lack of objectivity in presenting, analyzing and comprehending topical issues in Cameroon historiography during the life-span of the federal system."
 Tatah Mbuy, on his part, thinks that the introduction of multipartyism not only increased animosity but drew more lines of division based on tribe, ethnicity, and relation.
 By 1990, he notes: